arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Boards-compatible-with-the-Cloud-Editor.md

 ## Windows, macOS, and Linux {#desktop}

-**All Arduino board are supported.** Additionally, a wide range of ESP32 and ESP8266 boards are supported.
+**All Arduino boards are supported.** Additionally, a wide range of ESP32 and ESP8266 boards are supported.

 To upload sketches, the [Arduino Cloud Agent](https://support.arduino.cc/hc/en-us/articles/360014869820-Install-the-Arduino-Cloud-Agent) needs to be installed and running.